abderrahmaneOU/AirBnB-Clone-project/README.md

 **Secure Communication (HTTPS)**
 The application will enforce HTTPS for all communication between clients and the server.
 This encrypts sensitive data such as login credentials and payment information to prevent eavesdropping.

+## CI/CD Pipeline

+**What is CI/CD?**
+CI/CD stands for Continuous Integration and Continuous Deployment.
+It is a development practice where code changes are automatically tested and deployed to production.
+This helps teams deliver updates faster and with fewer bugs.

+**Importance for the Project**
+Implementing a CI/CD pipeline ensures that the Airbnb Clone project remains stable and up-to-date.
+It automates repetitive tasks like testing, building, and deploying, which reduces human error and speeds up the development process.

+**Tools Used**
+- **GitHub Actions**: Automates workflows such as running tests and deploying code after each push.
+- **Docker**: Containerizes the application, making it easy to deploy in different environments.
+- **pytest or unittest**: Used for automated testing of the application logic.
+- **Heroku or AWS**: Can be used to deploy the final application to a live environment.